Nitrux/maui-shell/README.md

 Cask does not include an embedded X server yet, but it might be possible.

 # Issues
 If you find problems with the contents of this repository please create an issue.
+We also recommend checking out [this](https://t.me/mauiproject) Telegram group that might be helpful to diagnose and work on your unique error.

-©2021 Nitrux Latinoamericana S.C.
+**©2021 Nitrux Latinoamericana S.C.**